DonCarlosDesign/Carlos-A-Portfolio/README.md

-# DONCARLOS Design Portfolio
+# DONCARLOS Design Projects

-A modern, responsive portfolio website showcasing graphic design and front-end development work.
+A modern, responsive website showcasing graphic design and front-end development work.

 ## Overview

-This portfolio website is designed to highlight professional design and development skills with a clean, modern aesthetic.
+This website is designed to highlight professional design and development skills with a clean, modern aesthetic.
 The site features:

 - Responsive design that works on all devices
 - Light/dark mode toggle
-- Interactive portfolio filtering
+- Interactive project filtering
 - Project showcases
 - Skills and services sections
 - Contact form

 ## Pages

-The portfolio includes the following pages:
+The website includes the following pages:

 1. **Home** - Main landing page with hero section, featured project, client logos, skills, and services
 2. **Projects** - Showcase of projects with filtering capability by category